jadehopepunk/jadehopepunk/content/posts/2023-09-22-a-local-wiki-for-my-household.md

 # The Medium is the Message

-At Mojo Manor, we're starting to talk about future plans.
+At Radish House, we're starting to talk about future plans.
 We want to collectivise resources more, be more intentional about our relationships, and do more to tackle the ecological and social challenges of our time.

 We've discussed making big changes, like moving into our perfect co-living house, but what's resonating with us more right now is trying [small and slow solutions](https://permacultureprinciples.com/permaculture-principles/_9/) that help us improve where we are now, allow us to get better at relating intentionally, and help us [prefigure](https://commonslibrary.org/prefigurative-politics-in-practice/) the future we want to live in.